aakashvishcoder/Yubikey/README.md

 # Yubikey

-My own version of a YubiKey using an RP2040 microcontroller!
+This is my version of a YubiKey, built around the RP2040 microcontroller!
+It’s a compact, secure authentication device designed to generate one‑time passwords and handle cryptographic operations for two‑factor authentication.
+This key has several unique features and components (as listed below), and is meant to replicate the core functionality of a hardware security token.

 # Features:
 - Programmable LED(s)